Decision-Making

 Germany

 Their history as a people, their experiences as an economy, have taught the German people to be highly sensitive to risk, to what can go wrong, to how thin their margins of error can be.
 Germans are careful.
-Patterns
+Examples

 USA